People use counselling to receive one-on-one support for a range of issues and to help find solutions to their own challenges.

 Domestic violence and family violence

 We provide counselling, information, referral and links to other support services for women, men, couples and families who have been affected by domestic and/or family violence.
 We also provide counselling for those wishing to address their violent behaviour and its affect on themselves and their relationships.

-We provide counselling to people who are thinking about separation, are currently going through separation, or have already separated.
+We provide counselling to people who are thinking about separation, are currently going through a separation, or have already separated.
 More information about our services related to separation can be found here.